harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D24
 Worked on an old python project- Social Distancing Detection.
 Also Mentored hackers at Hackmakers #BuildWithAI Global AI Hackathon one last time and helped them with presentation and final tweaks.

+### R1D25
+Started working with CLI, NodeJS and ExpressJS.
+Worked with npm and initialized first server and packages.